meltyourface/blank/posts/ManipulationHaunting-past/Ancestor-Communion-Sigil-Ritual-for-Accessing-Spirit-Guides/index.md

 ---
 Ritual Title: The Veil of Time - Ancestral Communion

-Objective: To invoke ancestral spirits and engage in communication with them.
+**Objective**: To invoke ancestral spirits and engage in communication with them.

 Preliminary Preparations: